FTP stands for File Transfer Protocol. This is one of the most common ways to upload and download files from your server.

 Where is my FTP information?

-For the Managed WordPress your FTP credentials can be found in the Account Center.
+For Premium WordPress / Managed WordPress Personal, Pro, and Elite your FTP credentials can be found in the Account Center.

 - Log into your Media Temple account.